 Our professional team provides instruction and techniques for learning new activities and re-learning familiar tasks.
 For many, repetition, practice and perseverance are the keys to success.
 A community of support is built as students receive encouragement from others who have had similar experiences, share accomplishments and witness each other “standing tall.”

 The SDLC also provides opportunities for service and experiential learning to Cabrillo students interested in careers in Health and Human Services.

-Currently the program offers CORE classes as part of the Cabrillo College Disabled Students Programs and Services (DSPS).
+Currently the program offers CORE classes as part of the Cabrillo College Accessibility Support Center (ASC).
 Core classes include: counseling and stress management, mobility, dexterity and fitness, and communication skills.

 Additionally, the HEART (Health, Education, Art and Recreation Together) Program is offered in collaboration with the Cabrillo Extension.
-Classes featured include: ceramics, gardening, choir, hand/shoulder and recreational movement.
+Classes featured include: ceramics, painting, healthy eating, culture and change, choir, hand/shoulder and recreational movement.
 HEART Program classes are reserved for students enrolled in CORE classes.

 Counseling and Stress Management

 The counselor’s primary goal is to help students clarify their educational goals so they can maximize college and community resources and develop successful strategies for adaptation.

 Counselors speak with prospective students and their families by phone, arrange tours and coordinate student assessments.
 An Orientation class helps new students to learn about the program, choose the correct classes and then begin to integrate into classes.